surfedushare/pol-harvester/elasticsearch/readme.md

 That file is a collection of "arrangments".
 These are then further flattened to "documents".
-Then some cleaning is applied and the documents are split to "nl" and "en".
+Then the documents are split to "nl" and "en".
 Last, a separate index is created for each language.

 ## Setup